 But before you embark, it's important to understand what types of baggage Amtrak allows you to board a train with.
 Many Amtrak routes (like the Northeast routes) lack baggage services, so you need to be prepared to board the train and exit with your own bags.

 Carry-on baggage must be stowed either overhead or under the seat in front of you (standard Amtrak trains usually have rather large overhead areas for storing luggage).
-The Acela Express trains also have overhead compartments with a sealable door, which are slightly smaller but larger than many airline overheads.
+The Acela Express trains also have overhead compartments with a sealable door, which are slightly smaller than Amtrak regional bin space but larger than many airline overheads.
 Usually, there are also baggage storage options at the end of some of the cars.

 Keep in mind that just like anywhere else, it's a good idea to keep an eye on your luggage while you're on the train to make sure your bag isn't stolen or rifled through.
 If you get up to go to the cafe car, take a stroll, or go to the bathroom, make sure to take your valuables with you unless you have someone to watch them.
 A good tip is put all your valuables, electronics, travel documents, and any medicines you're traveling with in a messenger bag or backpack and take it with you when you get up to move about the train.